HOT TUB USE

 • Please do not use any bubble baths or bath oils in the hot tub etc as this may affect the natural oil in the wood.

-You should not use the hot tub or sauna if you;
+You should not use the hot tub if you;

 • Have a serious illness, or have a heart condition, high or low blood pressure, or respiratory condition or any other medical condition which may affect you reaction to heat.